§ Trust Spanning Protocol (TSP) Specification

 - TSP Intermediary System

-- A TSP Intermediary System, or just an intermediary, is a computational system that assist Endpoints in forwarding TSP Messages.
+- A TSP Intermediary System or just “intermediary”, is a computational system that assists Endpoints in forwarding TSP Messages.

 - TSP Message

-- A TSP Message is a single unit of asynchronous message in TSP with assured authenticity, confidential (if chosen), and optionally metadata privacy.
+- A TSP Message is a single asynchronous message in TSP with assured authenticity and optionally, confidentiality and metadata privacy.

 § Reference Architecture